4 months ago

 - 32 oz. organic chicken broth

-- 2 cups organic chicken stock (or a little more, depending on how soupy you like your chicken soup)
+- 2 cups organic chicken stock or bone broth (or a little more, depending on how soupy you like your chicken soup)

-- 1 box Cappello’s gluten free pasta (available at Whole Foods) or zucchini noodles
+- Cappello’s gluten free pasta is my favorite noodle (available at Whole Foods) or zucchini noodles cooked al dente

 - 1 tablespoon herbes de Provence